 Cape Fynbos Habitat, San Diego Zoo

 The penguins in this under-the-radar habitat like to live on the edge—as in, they’re from the rocky coastline of southern Africa.
-These beach-loving, flightless birds also love swimming in their lagoon, which they share amicably with leopard sharks, colorful protea blossoms, and ancient boulders indicative of their African origins.
+These beach-loving, flightless birds also love swimming in their lagoon at the famous zoo, which they share amicably with leopard sharks, colorful protea blossoms, and ancient boulders indicative of their African origins.

 Pigment, North Park

 What started as a boutique to support local artists expanded to include design pieces and jewelry—plus two more locations, in Liberty Station and Del Mar.
 But Pigment ups the ante from the typical funky boutique with its array of irresistible little plants and pots, including compact succulents that look like works of arts themselves.
 Don’t miss the Plant Bar, where you can create your own terrarium with colored sand, rocks, and more succulents or cacti.